The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 Suspects Vs Prospects Infographic on how to differentiate between them

-Comparatively, a sales prospect is someone who is a potential buyer of your product or service.
+Comparatively, a sales prospect is a potential buyer of your product or service.
 Although they haven’t engaged with you yet or entered your sales process, they are someone who fits your ideal customer persona.
 Ideally, this means someone with the authority and readiness to purchase; they just haven’t been engaged by your offering yet.

 Want to learn more?
 Read: Separating Suspects And Prospects: Improve The Leads In Your Funnel